-However, app performance can also be affected by ageing or older hardware.
-Mobile devices, such as tablets or phones, are like humans in one sense: they slow down over time.
-Operating-system updates often leave older hardware behind - this happens gradually, but eventually, for all devices.
+App performance can be affected by ageing or older hardware, even if we support the newest version of the OS or iOS.
+This is because operating-system updates often leave older hardware behind - this happens gradually, but eventually, for all devices.

-For example, let's say your worker's iPhone 6 from 2015 receives the new iOS update in 2020.
-Even with the newest operating system, the hardware might still lack the processing speed to run an app that requires more efficient architecture.
-In this case, your iPhone 6 might struggle to upload a form with many images.
+For example, let's say your worker's iPhone 6 from 2015 receives the new iOS update in 2021 - even with the newest operating system, the hardware might still lack the processing speed to run an app that requires more efficient architecture.
+In this case, the iPhone 6 might struggle to upload a form with many images.
 The number of apps open and the resources available could just be too much for it to handle now.

-We would all like to keep our old hardware a bit longer, defer the expense or hang on to it for the features we know and love - but the cost of keeping older devices is one that we all experience sooner or later.
+We would all like to keep our old hardware a bit longer, defer the expense or hang on to it for the features we know and love - but the cost of replacing older devices is one that we all will experience sooner or later.
 Keep in mind, the average lifespan of mobile devices is 2.5 years.